dugi42/leonardo/README.md

 2. Create a Subscription and a Resource Group
 3. Create a WebApp Service Plan and a WebApp
 4. Create a Deployment User and a Deployment Credential
-5. Create a GitHub-Secrets for the Deployment Credential
+5. Create a GitHub-Secrets for the Deployment Credential and the Deployment User

-The following steps are executed by the GitHub-Actions workflow when a new commit is pushed to the `main` branch:
+6. Create a GitHub-Actions workflow
+7. Push the code to the GitHub repository
+8. Check the deployment status in the Azure Portal
+9. Access the WebApp via the URL provided in the Azure Portal
+10. Enjoy your WebApp ;)

 -